OCHA-DAP/hdx-scraper-climada/README.md

 ### Storm Europe

 Runtime for storm-europe is about 3 hours, generating 11MB.
-It is only run for
+It is only run for Ukraine

 The event date are supplied as a float which needs to be coerced to an int to convert to a date.
 Multiple events are recorded on each date, possibly representing hourly figures.